-• Average land holding size in India is very low at 1.16 hectares (ha) against world average of 3.7 ha, with

-- This has deterred tractor demand.
+- Average land holding size in India is very low at 1.16 hectares (ha) against world average of 3.7 ha, with about 65% of farmers being marginal farmers (holding less than 1 ha) - This has deterred tractor demand.
 Moreover, average landholding size has been declining due to socioeconomic factors such as break-up of joint families and division of ancestral land - Declining landholding size has both positive and negative impact on tractor demand.
 With division of larger landholdings into smaller ones, number of tractors required is expected to rise - However, a tractor would become uneconomical for small farmers due to reduction in farm size.
 But with proportion of landholdings below 2 ha being very high, consolidation of landholdings will drive demand in the long run